 Students at Level 4 and Level 5 in 2023/24 have the option of taking a Global Challenge Pathway, which includes one 15-credit module in each year of the degree.
+Alternatively, a language module or an additional optional module can be taken instead.
 Information about Global Challenge Pathways can be found after the module lists for Level 5.